TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision.md

 - Perform cluster analysis (for example, hierarchical, diagnosis, elbow plot, cluster size).

-> ADD list of analysis techniques and the best time t- use them for
+> ADD list of analysis techniques and the best time to use them for

 ### Domain 3: Modeling

 #### Frame business problems as ML problems - Problem formulation

-- Identify when t- use and when not t- use ML.
+- Identify when to use and when not to use ML.
+  - ML has the power to:
+    - Leverage large amount of data
+    - Analyzed data for patterns that are too complicated to decipher individually
+    - Scale predictions
+    - Be utilised in a non-deterministic way
-- Know the difference between ml types supervised and unsupervised learning, deep learning.
+- Know the difference between ml types [definition of machine learning types](../Machine_Learning/README.md#Glossary)
+  - supervised
+  - unsupervised learning
+  - deep learning
+  - reinforcement
 - Select from among classification, regression, forecasting, clustering, and recommendation models
 - Justify model selection